AaronNile/TrendFinder/README.md

 # TrendFinder

 Python program that analyzes trend for a given stock in the NYSE.
+Test

 ## Analysis Approach